Can you give us a brief history of your playing career?

 I co-produced and played organ/piano on “Jr. Thomas meets the Venditions”, a killer early reggae album.
 My buddy Thaddeus Merritt plays a Reverend Justice on the entirety of the record.

 I continue to play my guitars for Big D, Void Union, The Pomps and Obi Fernandez (from Westbound Train), and my bass for Ruby Rose Fox and The Sterns.
+I’ve also got a new project called The Doped Up Dollies that’s coming along nicely.
 I’m open (schedule permitting) to all musical takers at AlexGStern (at) gmail.com.